 Scholarships

 Scholarships are provided through the generosity of alumni and friends of Texas Law and are awarded based on scholastic merit and/or financial need.
-All incoming students (residents, nonresidents, and international students) are eligible for scholarship consideration and if awarded as an incoming student, the scholarship will renew automatically for the second and third year of law school enrollment provided the student meets minimum performance standards and enrolled full-time at Texas Law in the JD program.
+All incoming students (residents, nonresidents, and international students) are eligible for scholarship consideration and if awarded as an incoming student, the scholarship will renew automatically for the second and third year of law school enrollment provided the student meets minimum performance standards and remain enrolled full-time in the J.D. program at Texas Law.

-Texas Law offers scholarships in amounts ranging from $1,000 to a limited number of full tuition/fee awards each year.
+Texas Law offers scholarships that range from $1,000 to several full tuition and fee awards each year.
 On average, more than 92% of all students have been awarded scholarships in the last three years.

 Scholarship Requirements and Policies